The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Per Active User Pricing

 The per-user pricing model is a variation of the user-based model.
-Businesses choosing the user pricing model only bill customers who are actually using the software.
-A team can sign up as many users as they want but will only be charged for those who use the software.
-Messaging app Slack is a popular example of per active user pricing.
+Businesses choosing the per user pricing model only bill customers who are actually using the software.
+Hence, the per active user mention.

 Per Active User Pricing: Pros and Cons